vprover/inductive_benchmarks/README.md

 Second level of directories groups benchmarks by the type problem (e.g., associativity of plus with three variables).
 Third level of directories categorizes benchmarks by the input format.

+Directory `results` contains results generated with a set of solvers and solver variants.
+The subdirectories are organized similar to the `benchmarks` folder for the first two levels.
+In the leaf directories, one can find CSV files with results corresponding to benchmark subdirectories for various solvers.